 For every bottle that you purchase, part of the profit is channeled to our social projects in Ho Chi Minh where our bird's nests are harvested.
 We provide employment to the marginalised women giving them fair wages & flexible working hours.
+In doing so, they are empowered to create a better future for their family.
 Each bottle is freshly brewed on day of delivery with no preservatives.

 Read on to learn about how it all started ...

 Founded by Weiye, a Singaporean social entrepreneur, formerly based in Vietnam, he was inspired to make an impact with his life after seeing many orphaned children during his backpacking days around Southeast Asia.